compsocialscience/summer-institute/2024/accra/apply.md

 ### I have limited coding experience.
 Should I still apply?

-Some previous coding experience is highly recommended to make the most out of the summer institute.
+Some previous coding experience is highly recommended to make the most of the summer institute.
 However, this should not discourage you from applying as we aim to enrol all accepted participants with limited coding experience in our coding bootcamp.
-During the bootcamp, we will introduce you to R-programming and support you in enriching your programming skills before the summer institute.
+During the boot camp, we will introduce you to R-programming and help you enrich your programming skills before the summer institute.

 ### How much does the summer institute cost?